 Cloud routing for supergraphs

-Your router is provisioned automatically whenever you create a cloud supergraph in Studio, or whenever you create a new variant for an existing cloud supergraph.
+Your router is provisioned automatically whenever you create a cloud supergraph in GraphOS Studio, or whenever you create a new variant for an existing cloud supergraph.
 Each variant has its own distinct router.

-When you first create your variant, the router provisioning process can take a few minutes.
+When you first create a variant, the router provisioning process can take a few minutes.
 If this process hasn't completed yet for a particular variant, an INITIATING ENDPOINT label is shown at the top of the variant's page in Studio:

 A router deployment might fail due to a platform incident or schema composition issues.
 To resolve this, try republishing your subgraph schema.

 Apollo automatically deletes variants of Serverless cloud supergraphs that receive zero operations for 60 consecutive days.
-This deletes the router, along with all of the variant's historical metrics.
+This deletes the router, along with all the variant's historical metrics.

 - Apollo will notify you via email whenever a Serverless variant is approaching this 60-day limit.